spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 ## Service

-The `Service` application layer encapsulates a multipurpose library that can be utilized across various application layers, such as `Yves` or `Zed` application layers.
+The `Service` application layer encapsulates a multipurpose library that can be utilized across various application layers, such as `Yves`, `Client`, `Glue` or `Zed` application layers.
 A `Service` primarily consists of reusable lightweight stateless business logic components.
 Due to its deployment across all applications, a `Service` is constrained to accessing data providers that are available universally (for instance, the backend database is not accessible from storefront applications by default).